 BOTOX(RegisteredTM) Treatment in Adult Patients with Post-Stroke Lower Limb Spasticity

 This multicenter study consists of a double-blind, placebo-controlled phase followed by an open-label phase.
-The total duration of study participation for each patient should not exceed 60 weeks which includes up to 15 scheduled clinic visits and up to 3 telephone visits.
-In this study, visits based on day 1 are referred to by [Double Quote]study week[Double Quote] and visits based on treatment are referred to by [Double Quote]treatment (cycle) week[Double Quote].
+The total duration of study participation for each patient should not exceed 60 weeks which includes up to 15 scheduled clinic visits and up to 3 telephone visits. in this study, visits based on day 1 are referred to by [Quote]study week[Quote] and visits based on treatment are referred to by [Quote]treatment (cycle) week[Quote].
 Please see Figure 1 for a study flowchart.

 Double-blind Phase (Treatment 1)

 This initial phase of the study is a placebo-controlled, randomized, double-blind, parallel group design.
 Patients will be randomized to receive 1 treatment of BoToX 300 u plus optional dose of up to 100 u or placebo in a 1:1 ratio.
 Patients in the treatment group will be stratified by baseline Modified ashworth Score and the muscles to be injected.

 This 16-week period consists of the following study visits:

 * follow-up visits at study weeks 2, 4, 6, 8, and 12